thegetty/terracottas/source/views/discussion/discussion-a.md

 because most of the figures seemingly produced by this workshop feature a half-open mouth, as if they were in the act of singing.
 This workshop is thought to have been active in the second half of the fourth century
-<span class="smcaps">b.c.</span> The accuracy of the
+<span class="smcaps">bc.</span> The accuracy of the
-individual details of these sculptures suggests that they used first-generation molds inspired by works from the Classical period, perhaps in bronze; this is indicated by certain technical and iconographic traits, such as the type of finish and the shape of the eyes with their lamellar eyelids, and the curve from the lip to the teeth.
+individual details of these sculptures suggests that they used first-generation molds inspired by works from the Classical period, perhaps in bronze; this is indicated by certain technical and iconographic traits, such as the type of finish and the shape of the eyes, with their lamellar eyelids, and the curve from the lip to the teeth.
 The workshop is believed to have specialized in figures of banqueters or poets associated with Orpheus.
 Many pieces can be linked to this group; unfortunately most of them have been sold on the